maladon/docs/guides/data-flow.md

 **Project Configuration:**

 A Product called "Temp Sensor" was created to authenticate temperature sensor Devices, and to manage all aspects of the Devices - all device traffic uses the Product URL created when the Product is instantiated.
-An Application called "Web Page" was created to authenticate Users and to respond to User-driven events on a web page - configurable API Endpoints at the Application URL are created when the Application is instantiated.
-The Integration service "<a href="/reference/services/twilio/" target="_blank">Twilio</a>" was added to send out SMS messages.
+An Application called "Dashboard" was created to authenticate Users and to respond to User-driven events on a web page - configurable API Endpoints at the Application URL are created when the Application is instantiated.
+The <a href="/reference/services/twilio/" target="_blank">Integration service for Twilio</a> was added to send out SMS messages.
 And, the <a href="/reference/services/tsdb/" target="_blank">TSDB Service</a> is available to all Projects as a built-in Service.
 All <a href="/reference/services/" target="_blank">Built-In Services</a> are available to the Rules Engines for both the Product and the Application.

 **Blue Path:**